jecikpo/Tutorial-Sway-UniswapV2/PART-1-Pair.md

 const MINIMUM_LIQUIDITY: u64 = 1000;
 ```

-We have all constants that are necessary.
+We have all necessary constants.
 Now let's put the `configurable` section, where
 the variables defining our Asset IDs pair that the pool's reserves will be consisting of:

 ```rust